mmazzolini/op_prediction/README.md

  operational discharge prediction for the ADO project. to create the needed environment type in conda:

- $conda create --name myenv --file spec-file.txt
+ $ conda create --name myenv --file spec-file.txt

 Input data from ZAMG is available on the EURAC ADO project repository, that could be mounted at letter Z: